licenseware/licenseware-sdk-v3/README.md

 ```

 Class `CrudDeviceTable` is responsible for interacting with the database and providing the data required.
-Since the way data is structured can vary from case to case it's up to you to provide the logic.

 Up we declare the table component metadata for `component_id="device_table"`.
 This is very similar to report attributes (ex: `BarHorizontalAttrs`).